Mohammed-Abed-Alkareem/PIC16F877A-Sample-Circuits/README.md

 ---

-## Circuit Examples

-### Base Circuit: Connecting the Oscillator
+## Base Circuit: Connecting the Oscillator

+- **Description**: This example demonstrates how to connect an external oscillator to the PIC16F877A microcontroller.
+The oscillator provides a stable clock signal to the microcontroller, ensuring accurate timing for your projects.

+- **Components**:
+  - PIC16F877A Microcontroller
+  - Oscillator (e.g., 4MHz)
+  - Capacitors (22pF)
+  - Power Supply (5V)
+  - Breadboard and Connecting Wires

+- **Circuit Diagram**:

 <div align="center">
     <img src="base/assets/circuit.jpg" alt="Base Circuit" width="500" />
 </div>

-- **Description**: This example demonstrates how to connect an oscillator to the PIC16F877A microcontroller, ensuring stable clock operation for your projects.
 - **Files**:
   - [Proteus File](base/protus_file)
+  > The Proteus file contains the PIC16F877A microcontroller with an external oscillator connected to it.
+The oscillator provides a stable clock signal to the microcontroller.

 ---

-### 7-Segment Display: Counting from 0 to 9
+## 7-Segment Display: Counting from 0 to 9
 - **Description**: This example demonstrates interfacing a 7-segment display with the PIC16F877A microcontroller.
 The program loops through numbers 0 to 9 with approximately a 1-second delay between each count.

+- **Components**:
+  - PIC16F877A Microcontroller
+  - 7-Segment Display
+  - Resistors (220 Ohms)
+  - Power Supply (5V)
+  - Breadboard and Connecting Wires

+- **Circuit Diagram**:

 <div align="center">
     <img src="7-segment/assets/circuit.jpg" alt="7-Segment Circuit" width="500" />